MiS27/record-device-classifier/README.md

-# Data set description
+# Dataset description
-Data set is not available in repository.
+Dataset is not available in repository.
-Data set contained two sets of wave files: A and B. Each set contained 500 files numbered from 1 to 500.
+Dataset contained two sets of wave files: A and B. Each set contained 500 files numbered from 1 to 500.
 Each file was a 4-second long recording.
 Files in each set were recorded using different device, in different conditions.

 # Task